reecesavage/nova-ext-enhanced-extension-manager/README.md

 ## Installation
 To install this extension, follow these steps:

-1. Download the extension files
+1. Download the ExtensionManager files into the folder `nova/application/extensions/ExtensionManager`
-2. Extract the extension in your `nova/application/extensions/` directory
 3. Find the file `nova/application/config/extensions.php` and add this at the end:

 ```